 In 1999, Gibson described his paintings this way: “I’m on the style of Mr. Backus.
 See, one reason I’m on that style is because I love Backus’ paintings.
 I don’t want to paint like him.
 In other words, I want to get what he’s thought into paintings.
 That’s a good feeling you know.”

-After creating the background of his landscapes, he paints in the dark colors; the brighter colors go on top, making the artwork come alive.
+After creating the background of his landscapes, he painted in the dark colors.
+The brighter colors go on top, making the artwork come alive.
 His early frames, like those of other Highwaymen, were made from crown molding.
-He later started purchasing frames that weren’t selling; now he purchases a variety of frames that he likes.
-He selects simple frames that won’t detract from his paintings.
-He likes to visualize the frame and the painting working together.
+He later started purchasing frames that weren’t selling.
+Later, he purchased a variety of frames that he liked.
+James selected simple frames that wouldn’t detract from his paintings.
+He liked to visualize the frame and the painting working together.